poulsp/docker-Alice-Linux-x86/README.md

 Let ProjectAlice run in a docker container.

 I run it on a Ubuntu Destop.
+I have only used it with Google ASR and Amazon Polly TTS.
 Bla. bla bla

 Read Installing but be sure also to read [More](#more).

 ## Installing.
+Enter following:
 - `docker network create alice-nw`
 - `git clone docker-Alice-Linux-x86`
 - cd into `docker-Alice-Linux-x86/alice`